Tackling Candida: Part 2

 One of the reasons I’m against corticosteroid use for alopecia is not only the androgenic effects (including anti-androgenic effects) of these exogenous hormones, but also because steroid use is a known contributor to candida (and other issues, including skin thinning, which makes you more prone to an infection).
 Talk about having one foot on the gas and one foot on the brakes!
 You may be taking corticosteroid shots or creams for your hair loss, but if it’s contributing to systemic yeast, which is one of the biggest drivers of alopecia, you’re going to chase your tail.

 If you read the fine print on your birth control pill drug insert, you’ll see that hair loss can be a side effect.
-A double whammy is that the birth control pill is notorious for causing candida.
+A double whammy is that birth control pill use is notorious for causing candida.